frictionlessdata/datapackage/table-schema/README.md

   library.
 * **\<PATTERN\>**: date/time values in this field can be parsed according to `<PATTERN>`. `<PATTERN>` MUST follow the syntax of [standard Python / C strptime][strptime].
-(That is, values in the this field should be parseable by Python / C standard `strptime` using `<PATTERN>`).
+(That is, values in the this field should be parsable by Python / C standard `strptime` using `<PATTERN>`).
 Example for `"format": "%d/%m/%y"` which would correspond to dates like: `30/11/14`

 #### time